Search

 If at all the casing is so designed that the casing velocity may be kept down to the value of the velocity in the delivery pipe, then there will be considerable loss of energy due to the difference between the casing velocity and that of the liquid discharged from the impeller.
 As such a compromise design is often used in which the casing is gradually enlarged so that the velocity is gradually reduced, from the velocity of the liquid leaving the impeller to that in the delivery pipe.

 The vortex chamber is usually formed as a part of the casing with its side walls parallel.
 It acts as a diffuser wherein the conversion of kinetic energy into pressure energy takes place as explained below.
-The liquid after leaving the impeller enters the vortex chamber with a whirling motion, that is the liquid particles move radially away from the centre following a rotary path while passing through this chamber.
+The liquid after leaving the impeller enters the vortex chamber with a whirling motion, that is the liquid particles move radially away from the center following a rotary path while passing through this chamber.
 Since no work is done on the liquid as it passes through this chamber, its energy remains constant (except for the slight loss by friction).
 Therefore the torque produced for the liquid does not change and hence a free vortex is formed as the liquid passes through the vortex chamber.
-Since for a free vortex the velocity of whirl varies inversely as its radial distance from the centre, there is a reduction in velocity of flow of liquid as it passes through the vortex chamber.
+Since for a free vortex, the velocity of whirl varies inversely as its radial distance from the center, there is a reduction in the velocity of the flow of liquid as it passes through the vortex chamber.

 The reduction -in velocity is accompanied by an increase in pressure.
 As such a vortex chamber serves a dual purpose of reducing the velocity and increasing the efficiency of the pump by converting a large amount of kinetic energy into pressure energy.
 The liquid after leaving the vortex chamber passes through the volute chamber surrounding it, which further increases the efficiency of the pump.

 2. Diffuser or Turbine Pump.
-In the diffuser pump, the impeller is surrounded by a series of guide vanes mounted on a ring called diffuser ring as shown in Fig. The diffuser ring and the guide vanes are fixed in position.
+In the diffuser pump, the impeller is surrounded by a series of guide vanes mounted on a ring called a diffuser ring as shown in Fig. The diffuser ring and the guide vanes are fixed in position.
 The adjacent guide vanes provide gradually enlarged passages for the flow of liquid.
 The liquid after leaving the impeller passes through these passages of increasing area, wherein the velocity of flow, decreases and the pressure increases.
 The guide vanes are so designed that the liquid emerging from the impeller enters these passages without shock.
-This condition may, however, be achieved by making the tangent to the guide vane at the inlet tip to coincide with the direction of the absolute velocity of liquid leaving the impeller.
-After passing through the guide vanes the liquid flows into the surrounding casing which may be circular, and concentric with the impeller or it may be volute shaped like that of a volute pump.
+This condition may, however, be achieved by making the tangent to the guide vane at the inlet tip coincide with the direction of the absolute velocity of liquid leaving the impeller.
+After passing through the guide vanes the liquid flows into the surrounding casing which may be circular, and concentric with the impeller or it may be volute-shaped like that of a volute pump.
 However, the common practice is to adopt circular casings for these pumps.

-These pumps which are provided with diffuser ring and guide vanes very much resemble a reversed turbine and hence they are also known as turbine pumps.
+These pumps which are provided with diffuser rings and guide vanes very much resemble a reversed turbine and hence they are also known as turbine pumps.
 It has been found from tests that a well-designed diffuser pump is capable of converting as much as 75 percent of the kinetic energy of the liquid discharged from the impeller into pressure energy.
 However, these pumps will work with maximum efficiency only for one rate of discharge at a given impeller speed.
 This is so because the guide vanes will be correctly set or shaped for one rate of discharge only and for other discharges a loss of energy by shock or turbulence will occur at the entrance to the guide vanes, thereby resulting in low efficiency.
 Moreover, turbine pumps are more costly than simple volute pumps.
-As such the arrangement of diffuser ring is usually employed only in multistage pumps.
+As such the arrangement of a diffuser ring is usually employed only in multistage pumps.

-(a) A number of impellers per shaft.
+(a) Number of impellers per shaft.

 (b) The relative direction of flow through the impeller.

-(c) A number of entrances to the impeller.
+(c) Number of entrances to the impeller.

 (d) Disposition of shaft, and